-One option is to adopt the row-wise MVM while cascading the computation of MVM_x and MVM_h, which are the MVMs involving input vector and hidden vector, respectively, instead of a unified MVM.
+One option is to adopt the row-wise MVM while cascading the computation of MVM\x and MVM\h, which are the MVMs involving input vector and hidden vector respectively, instead of a unified MVM.
 Cascading them with a row-wise fashion may also help to eliminate the data dependencies between current and next timestep calculations.
 However, it brings many issues.
 First, it introduces new data dependencies.
-Since the partial results from the MVM x and MVM hneed to be added together to generate the final output, if we calculate the MVM_x first, we have to store the partial results somewhere locally waiting for the partial results from MVM_h operations.
-This introduces a memory overhead of size 4Lh (for LSTMs).
-When Lh is large, this overhead is large because the design not only needs to cache these partial results, but also has to fetch them to accumulate them with the corresponding partial results from the hidden vector part.
-In our design, only the VP partial results are needed which means that only VP registers are needed.
-Besides, these partial results are available in the next cycle without prefetching, so they can be accumulated easily.
+Since the partial results from the MVM\x and MVM\h need to be added together to generate the final output, if we calculate the MVM\x first, we have to store the partial results somewhere locally waiting for the partial results from MVM h operations.
+This introduces a memory overhead of size 4Lh(for LSTMs).
+When Lh is large, this overhead is large because the design not only needs to cache these partial results but also has to fetch them to accumulate them with the corresponding partial results from the hidden vector part.
+In our design, only the VP partial results are needed which means only VP registers are needed.
+Besides, these partial results are available in the next cycle without prefetching so they can be accumulated easily.
 Second, it brings difficulty in enhancing parallelism.
-Usually, the length of x and h are different, resulting in different computation loads for MVM x and MVM h.
-The input vector x is usually application-dependent, while the value of h can be selected by designers to meet application requirements and to reduce HW utilization.
-Zero padding may be required to support both MVM_x and MVM_h , which causes inefficiency.
-Actually the height of the MVM_x and MVM_h are both 4Lh.
+Usually the length of x and h are different, resulting in different computation loads for MVM\x and MVM\h.
+The input vector x is usually application dependent while the value of h can be selected by designers to meet application requirements and to reduce hardware utilization.
+Zero padding may be required to support both MVM\x and MVM\h, which causes inefficiency.
+Actually the height of the MVM\x and MVM\h are both 4Lh.
 The column-wise version of this computation has more parallelism than the row-wise version, which improves design efficiency.
-Both the designs [6], [7] separate and cascade the MVM_x and MVM_h, but they still suffer from low HW utilization as explained above.
+Both the designs [6], [7] separate and cascade the MVM\x and MVM\h, but they still suffer from low hardware utilization as explained above.